mathquill/mathquill/README.md

 * `.html()` returns the contents as static HTML
 * `.latex()` returns the contents as LaTeX
 * `.latex('a_n x^n')` will render the argument as LaTeX

+Additionally, descendants of `MathQuill.EditableField` (currently only `MathQuill.MathField`) expose:

 * `.write(' - 1')` will write some LaTeX at the current cursor position
 * `.cmd('\\sqrt')` will enter a LaTeX command at the current cursor position or with the current selection